Work and reversibility in quantum thermodynamics: Abstract

 \section{Abstract}

-It is a central question in quantum thermodynamics to determine how much work can be gained by a process that transforms an initial state $\rho$ to a final state $\sigma$.
+It is a central question in quantum thermodynamics to determine how irreversible is a process that transforms an initial state $\rho$ to a final state $\sigma$, and whether such irreversibility can be thought of as a useful resource.
 For example, we might ask how much work can be obtained by thermalizing $\rho$ to a thermal state $\sigma$ at temperature $T$ of an ambient heat bath.
-Here, we show that, for different sets of resource-theoretic thermodynamic operations involving catalysis, the amount of work is characterized by how reversible the process is.
-More specifically, the amount of work to be gained depends on how well we can return the state $\sigma$ to its original form $\rho$ \emph{without} investing any work.
-We proceed to exhibit an explicit reversal operation in terms of the Petz recovery channel coming from quantum information theory.
+Here, we show that, for different sets of resource-theoretic thermodynamic operations, the amount of entropy produced along a transition is characterized by how reversible the process is.
+More specifically, this entropy production depends on how well we can return the state $\sigma$ to its original form $\rho$ without investing any work.
+At the same time, the entropy production can be linked to the work that can be extracted along a given transition, and we explore the consequences that this fact has for our results.
+We also exhibit an explicit reversal operation in terms of the Petz recovery channel coming from quantum information theory.
 Our result establishes a quantitative link between the reversibility of thermodynamical processes and the corresponding work gain.